-Best Greek Yogurt: 9 Best Plain Greek Yogurts (Full Fat, Nonfat, and Lactose Free!)
+Best Plain Greek Yogurt (Full Fat, Nonfat, and Lactose Free!)

 For a long time, the best Greek yogurt was whatever brand your grocery store carried.
 The choice was easy.
 But now there are many, many, many Greek yogurt brands, all boasting high protein and tangy flavor.
 So, what is the best Greek yogurt?
-We tasted nearly 20 different types of Greek yogurt over the course of two taste tests to find out.
+We tasted more than 20 different types of Greek yogurt over the course of three taste tests to find out.

 This was an eye-opening experience for me.
-I came into it thinking every plain Greek yogurt would taste the same, give or take some differences in liquidity.
+I thought every plain Greek yogurt would taste the same, give or take some differences in liquidity.
 But I was wrong.
 Some Greek yogurt is extremely tangy, some is almost sweet, and some leans savory.
 Some is thin, while some is so thick it’s practically cheese

 Here’s what I was looking for in the best Greek yogurt brand: The best tasting Greek yogurt should be tangy and tart but not to the point of making you pucker.
 It should be creamy—even the best nonfat Greek yogurt should be creamy.
 It should taste like milk—and if you don’t think milk has a flavor, you need to drink better milk.
 And, finally, the best Greek yogurts should be useful—you should be able to eat them plain or in a parfait or in tzatziki sauce or on a baked potato in place of sour cream.
 The best Greek yogurt should be a staple in your fridge.